HacAtac/HacAtac/README.md

 - 🔭 I’m currently working on [MERN Ecom App] (PLACEHOLDER), This app will use REDUX, express, React-Router, React-Bootstrap Components, paganition, shopping cart, and checkout systems.

 - 🌱 I’m currently learning **Different payment methods, Streaming services, creating VoDs.
-Lot's of CRUD methods.
+Lot's of CRUD methods III.
 How to keep data coming from the client side secure, and faster and more efficient algorithms to make things work smoother.**

 - 👯 I’m looking to collaborate with other developers. **Would love to help with any front end or back end projects.
 Can help with a lot.**